secretGeek/til/linux/SSH.md

     sudo chmod 600 ~/.ssh/id_dsa_com.pub

-## Export puttygen keys to be usable from linux subsystem for windows
+## Export PuTTYgen keys to be usable from linux subsystem for windows

 Had I created my keys in a different way I would not have needed to do this.
 But because I used PuTTYgen, this is what I needed to do...

 <http://stackoverflow.com/a/2224204/49>

-1. Open PuttyGen
+1. Open PuTTYGen
 2. Click Load
 3. Load your private key
 4. Go to Conversions->Export OpenSSH and export your private key